-Founded in 1993, Sabina Hill Design has evolved into an interdisciplinary design studio located in Pender Harbour on the Sunshine Coast of British Columbia.
+Sabina Hill Design has evolved into a multi-disciplinary art and design studio located in Pender Harbour on the Sunshine Coast of British Columbia.

 Sabina designed her own home with live-in gallery and studio for her waterfront property in 2019.
 This unique live-work space includes a well-appointed private guest suite for those who wish to live with her art in a truly immersive experience, observe her creative process, and collaborate on commissioned pieces.

 Sabina Hill Gallery, Studio, and Sea Forest Guest Suite